Real Women Don't Wear Dresses

 - The guys are not immune to this.
 The most powerful male Sekirei?
 Shiina, an adorable, effeminate boy that you could mistake for a woman.

-- Suisei no Gargantia: The female characters regularly involved in combat or important tactical decisions normally wear pants or shorts: this includes Bellows, Ridget, and the female soldiers seen during the opening sequence.
+- Gargantia on the Verdurous Planet: The female characters regularly involved in combat or important tactical decisions normally wear pants or shorts: this includes Bellows, Ridget, and the female soldiers seen during the opening sequence.
 In contrast, Amy, her friends, and other "noncombatants" who aren't capable of contributing much when pirates or whatnot invade are normally shown wearing skirts.
 This is somewhat subverted in that Amy turns out to be a lot tougher than she looks (as seen in the final episodes).

 - Bleach discussed/inverted this with tomboy Tatsuki and Orihime in the beginning, when Orihime has her speech about how it is her turn to protect Tatsuki instead of the other way around.